en

 Find your SharePoint tenant and site name from the URL

-2. In DSS, go to Plugins > Installed > SharePoint > Settings > SharePoint login.
-There, fill in the details of the SharePoint instance you are trying to sync with DSS.
+2. In Dataiku, go to Plugins > Installed > SharePoint > Settings > SharePoint login.
+There, fill in the details of the SharePoint instance you are trying to sync with Dataiku.

 Dataiku DSS screenshot showing the plugin preset form